-4. Jerusalem Syndrome
+3. Jerusalem Syndrome

 This kind of megalomania, which occurs only in Jerusalem.
 A tourist, who arrived in the ancient city for religious purposes, or on pilgrimage, suddenly decides that he or she is endowed with divine and prophetic abilities.

 Another trick of an unstable nervous system is also played out in a special place.
 It most commonly affects calm and polite Japanese tourists.
-They go to the proverbial land of dreams, shrouded in an aura of romance and street cafes, but end up in a quite aggressive city with swarms of immigrants, no one really wants to pamper them, people are rude, and there is a lot of street crime.
+They go to the proverbial land of dreams, shrouded in an aura of romance and street cafes, but end up in quite a dangerous city where no one really wants to pamper them, people are rude, and there is a lot of street crime.

-6. Genovese Syndrome
+5. Genovese Syndrome

-Also known as “bystander effect.”
+Also known as the “bystander effect“.
 People who witnessed extraordinary circumstances often try to stay away from helping the victims.
 The likelihood that any of the witnesses will help the victim decreases as more people will just stand there and watch.

-7. Adele syndrome
+6. Adele syndrome

 This is a consuming love obsession or longing for love and romance, hurtful passion without reciprocity.
 This syndrome got its name because of a real story that happened to the daughter of Victor Hugo, Adele.